-What Can a Handyman Do in Westland, Michigan?
+What Can a Handyman Do Without a License in Westland, Michigan?

 In Michigan, most “handyman”/home repair work on 1–2 family residential property is regulated through the state’s Residential Builder / Maintenance & Alteration Contractor licensing system (LARA).
 A common handyman-style carve-out exists for very small jobs: if the total contract is under $600 (labor + materials), a state contractor license is generally not required—but electrical, plumbing, and mechanical/HVAC work still require the appropriate trade license and permits.